These keto strawberry shortcake are tender, moist, and with beautiful orange notes throughout! Simply summer at its best!

 Xanthan gum.
 Borrowed from molecular cooking, xanthan gum is the binding agent which makes your toothpaste jelly-like (and your cream cheese, well cream cheese-like).
 And it’s also the most common gluten-replacer in gluten free baking.
 And while we do prefer the results with it, you can sub it with twice the amount of flaxseed meal- not a huge deal here.

-These keto strawberry shortcake work well with erythritol (Lakanto or Swerve), xylitol and Pyure (at half the amount).
+These keto strawberry shortcake work well with erythritol (Lakanto is my favorite), xylitol (non-corn though to avoid tummy troubles!) and allulose are my top choices (no aftertaste!).
 And if paleo (or not restricted by sugar), coconut sugar is your best bet here.
 So you’ve got options.

 And if using xylitol, make sure to be careful if you have a pup (or kitty) around the house, as it’s highly toxic to the little guys! 🐕